The DSLR vs mirrorless debate has been going on for several years now in the digital photography industry.

 That goes for both mirrorless camera bodies and their lenses.
 For the larger full-frame sensors, keeping the size to a minimum, especially the lenses, is another story but still have the advantage over DSLRs in this regard.

-Without the mirror to slap around in the camera like Bam Margera going to town on his poor dad, mirrorless camera shutters are able to be almost silent.
+Without the mirror to slap around in the camera, mirrorless camera shutters are able to be almost silent.
 Some mirrorless cameras even have fake electronic shutter sounds that you can turn up and down so you know when the camera took an exposure.
 I’ve owned a mirrorless camera, the x100s, that I needed to do this with.

 The FPS speed of mirrorless cameras can go much faster because mirrorless shutters are not handicapped by a mirror having to flip up and down every time a shot is taken.
 Some mirrorless cameras are already getting into the 20+ FPS range, unthinkable for DSLRs.